nicoledd/CSCI-1300/README.md

 HW4 - Jeopardy dice game

-HW5 - Simple genome analysis: given 3 genomes and 1 unknown, program spits out which genome is most similar to the unknown
+HW5 - Simple genome analysis: given 3 genomes and 1 unknown, program spits out which genome is most similar to the unknown.
+Calculates hamming distances and similarity scores.

-HW6
+HW6 - Library database: stores info from books.txt and ratings.txt into arrays and calculates info about them

 HW7